 By Manel Kappagoda, Sabrina Adler, Rebecca Johnson & Patrick Glass

-The Centers for Disease Control and Prevention (CDC) and ChangeLab Solutions have developed a related training, Public Health Threats & the US Constitution.
+The Centers for Disease Control and Prevention (CDC) and ChangeLab Solutions have developed a related training, Public Health Threats & the US Constitution: What Responders Need to Know About Equity, Law, and Public Health Authority.
 Beyond what is covered in this blog post, the training includes more detailed information about isolation and quarantine.
 To test your knowledge of the US Constitution and emergency response, take our quiz.

 COVID-19, a type of coronavirus, is an extremely serious threat to public health and safety in the United States.
 Responding adequately and quickly to this pandemic can help save the lives of millions of Americans.

 The most crucial intervention for preventing the spread of COVID-19 is widespread social distancing (sometimes called physical distancing),* which has been recommended or ordered by public health authorities at all levels of government: federal, state, tribal, territorial, and local.
 Social distancing is a common public health control measure, especially during outbreaks of communicable disease.